The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Dynamically nontrivial networks

-We define $\mathcal{R}$ to be nondegenerate if it satisfies (ND), and to be degenerate otherwise.
-Then \begin{enumerate}[align=left,leftmargin=*] \item If $\mathcal{R}$ is nondegenerate then it admits a single positive equilibrium for all positive rate constants, and this equilibrium is nondegenerate. \item If $\mathcal{R}$ is degenerate then it admits no positive equilibria for almost all positive rate constants and uncountably many positive equilibria, all of which are degenerate, for an exceptional set of rate constants. \end{enumerate} \end{lemma}
+We define a dynamically nontrivial, $(n,n+1,n)$, mass action CRN to be nondegenerate if it satisfies condition (ND), and to be degenerate otherwise.
+This is justified by the following lemma.

+\begin{lemma} Let $\mathcal{R}$ be a dynamically nontrivial, $(n,n+1,n)$, mass action CRN.
+Then \begin{enumerate}[align=left,leftmargin=*] \item If $\mathcal{R}$ satisfies condition (ND) then it admits a single positive equilibrium for all positive rate constants, and this equilibrium is nondegenerate. \item If $\mathcal{R}$ fails condition (ND) then it admits no positive equilibria for almost all positive rate constants and a continuum of positive equilibria, all of which are degenerate, for an exceptional set of rate constants. \end{enumerate} \end{lemma}